Asarak94/TDD-PasswordValidator/README.md

 # TDD-PasswordValidator
-Program that prompts a user to enter a password and checks the strength of the provided password using **Test-Driven Development(TDD)**.
+A program that prompts a user to enter a password and checks the strength of the provided password using **Test-Driven Development(TDD)**.

-The requirements are as follows:
+This program addresses the below requirements.

 1. A password must be at least 12 characters long and can ONLY include the following.